belgattitude/soluble-metadata/README.md

 ## Requirements

-- PHP engine 5.4+, 7.0+
-- HHVM does not work yet :(
+- PHP engine 5.4+, 7.0+ (HHVM does not work yet)
-- PDO or Mysqli extension enabled
+- Mysqli or PDO_mysql extension enabled (Mysqli highly recommended)

+## Use cases

+You can take advantage of soluble/metadata to format/render resulting query data according to their type (when displaying an html table for example), for basic validation...

 ## Documentation